 My family loved staying at the LEGOLAND Hotel (and you can read all about it here.)

-Kids will love their own private sleeping area, bin of LEGOs to play with, and tons of Hotel activities and events!
+Kids will love their own private sleeping area, a bin of LEGOs to play with, and tons of Hotel activities and events!
 Plus, they can search for clues to open up a Treasure Chest with LEGO surprises inside!

 And the complimentary breakfast is really nice.
 The kitchen area is more of an open concept design with a kid section where the food is kid height and they can serve themselves.